Valiantys Software is now Elements, a Valiantys company

 Working in a company implies juggling many tools on a daily basis: a project management tool, a bug tracking tool, your calendar, a time tracking tool, a CRM, etc.

-With nFeed, our JIRA add-on, we found a way to link any SQL database to JIRA and synchronise the data.
+With Elements Connect, our Jira add-on, we found a way to link any SQL database to Jira and synchronise the data.

 In order to illustrate my point, I will use an asset management example.